-Today's UV index in Hoek van Holland, Netherlands will be up to 5.2, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Hoek van Holland, Netherlands will be up to 7.1, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Hoek van Holland is generally low to moderate, often ranging between 1 and 5, with higher values during summer months, especially on clear, sunny days near the coast.